 X-Forwarded-Proto: [http | https](requests only)

-X-Forwarded-For: <unverified IP(s)>, <immediate client IP>, <global forwarding rule external IP>(requests only)
+X-Forwarded-For: <unverified IP(s)>, <immediate client IP>, <global forwarding rule external IP>, <proxies running in GCP>(requests only)

 X-Cloud-Trace-Context: <trace-id>/<span-id>;<trace-options>(requests only)